 The URL of the server side proxy which will stream the file to the end user.
-When the browser is not capable of saving files locally, a proxy will be used.
-Such browsers are Internet Explorer version 9 (and older) and Safari.
-You are responsible for implementing the server-side proxy.
+A proxy will be used when the browser is not capable of saving files locally.
+Such browsers are IE version 9 and lower and Safari.
+The implementation of the server-side proxy is your responsibility.

 POST request with the following parameters in the request body: